StrannikAD/CFA-Calculator-Terminal-Application/README.md

 # CFA-Calculator-Terminal-Application

-First CFA challenge where we had to create a calculator in the terminal, which could add, subtract, or multiply any two numbers.

-Bonus points for adding a special message if the total added up to the number "42".
+First CFA challenge

+1: ask the user for the two numbers

+2: ask the user whether they want to add, subtract, or multiply

+3: return the result

+BONUS: If the answer is 42, tell the user the meaning of life